bahelms/Set-Game/README.md

 TODO
 ----
-* Fix scoring system
-* Alter card state for chosen cards somehow
+* Alter cosmetics of match history text
 * Draw cards instead of using attributed strings